 We generally borrow at short-term rates using repurchase agreements.
-As of June 30, 2004, our debt to equity ratio was 11:1, and our repurchase agreements at that date totalled \$1.5 billion.
+As of September 30, 2004, our debt to equity ratio was 7:1, and our repurchase agreements at that date totalled \$1.5 billion.
 Repurchase agreements are generally, but not always, short-term in nature.
 Under these repurchase agreements, we sell securities to a lender and agree to repurchase those securities in the future for a price that is higher than the original sales price.
 The difference between the sales price we receive and the repurchase price we pay represents interest paid to the lender.
 This is determined by reference to an interest rate index (such as LIBOR) plus an interest rate spread.
-Although structured as a sale and repurchase obligation, a repurchase agreement operates as a financing under which we effectively pledge our securities as collateral to secure a short-term loan equal in value to a specified percentage of the market value of the pledged collateral.
+Although structured as a sale and repurchase obligation, a repurchase agreement operates as a financing under which we retain beneficial ownership of the pledged collateral to secure a short-term loan equal in value to a specified percentage of the market value of the pledged collateral.
 We retain beneficial ownership of the pledged collateral, including the right to distributions.
-At the maturity of a repurchase agreement at the then prevailing financing rate.
+At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive our pledged collateral from the lender or, with the consent of the lender, we renew such agreement at the then prevailing financing rate.
 Our repurchase agreements may require us to pledge additional assets to the lender in the event the market value of the existing pledged collateral declines.